 For those who inquired about flower delivery they may be sent to the Nativity of the Blessed Virgin Mary Pastoral Office between the hours of 9:30-4:30pm (M-F) located at 9502 Fourth St NW, Albuquerque, NM 87114.

-To send flowers to Nigel's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Nigel Montaño, please visit our floral store.